jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 	read(view: Uint8Array): number | null | PromiseLike<number|null>;

 	/**	This method is called when {@link Source.read} returns `0` or `null` that indicate EOF.
+		After that, no more callbacks are called.
 		If you use `Deno.Reader & Deno.Closer` as source, that source will be closed when read to the end without error.
 	 **/
 	close?(): void | PromiseLike<void>;

 	/**	Is called as response to `rdStream.cancel()` or `reader.cancel()`.
+		After that, no more callbacks are called.
 	 **/
 	cancel?(reason: Any): void | PromiseLike<void>;

 	/**	Is called when `read()` or `start()` thrown exception or returned a rejected promise.
+		After that, no more callbacks are called.
 	 **/
 	catch?(reason: Any): void | PromiseLike<void>;
 };